JetBrains/kotlin-web-site/docs/topics/get-started-new.md

 [//]: # (title: Get started with Kotlin)

-Is Kotlin your first language?
-Check out our [learn materials](learning-materials-overview.md).
+Is Kotlin your first programming language?
+Check out our [learning materials](learning-materials-overview.md).

 ## Meet your goal with the Kotlin ecosystem